Selected Passages from Hungarian-Ottoman Wars

-Alsómattyasóc (Nižné Matiašovce) is a village in the Upper lands/Horná Zem/Felvidék, near to the previous Hungarian-Polish border.
+Alsómattyasóc (Nižné Matiašovce) is a village in the Upper lands/Horná Zem/Felvidék, near the previous Hungarian-Polish border.
 It is in Slovakia.
 It is famous for its fortified church.
 It was inhabited during the Halstadt period, just like during Roman times.
 After the Magyar conquest in the 9th century AD, the inhabitants of the place were Hungarian border guards and shepherds.
 However, the village was first known as Szélnye.

-King Béla IV gave the forested part above Szélnye to the András, the judge of Besztercebánya in 1262.
+King Béla IV gave the forested part above Szélnye to András, the judge of Besztercebánya in 1262.
 Then, King László IV gifted it to a man called Mihály and his son, Mátyás in 1287.
-The church was first mentioned in 1356, before this time the village was called Felsőszélnye that later became Felsőmattyasóc.
+The church was first mentioned in 1356, before this time the village was called Felsőszélnye which later became Felsőmattyasóc.
 We can find already two villages at the end of the 14th century in its area, they were Alsó- and Felsőmattyasóc.
 The other village was called Mátyásfalva (“the village of Mátyás”), it became Alsómattyasóc.
 The two villages had been administered together until the 19th century.

 The COA of the Mattyasovszky familiy

 Later, the place was mentioned as “Mathye villa” in 1412 and it was called Mathiassfalawa in 1462.
-The settlement was a so-called “noble-village” and it was mostly owned by the Mattyasovszky family.
+The settlement was a so-called “noble village” and it was mostly owned by the Mattyasovszky family.

 There were four stately homes there in 1584.
 The Mattyasovszky family had the church of the village built in the 16th century, it was called the Saint lászló church.
 They paid all the expenses of the construction.
 The fortification around it was built in the 17th century.
-We know that the village boasted with a school in the 17th century, the schoolmaster was also the notary public of the place.
+We know that the village boasted a school in the 17th century, the schoolmaster was also the notary public of the place.

 photo by Artur Koziol